What happened to the Menéndez brothers' money? All that is known

 The American judicial system has not issued the Menéndez brothers' release date because the brothers were sentenced to life in prison without the possibility of parole.

-The brothers tried to appeal the court's decision.
+The siblings tried to appeal the court's decision.
 On 27 February 1998, the California Court of Appeal upheld their murder convictions.
 On 28 May 1998, the Supreme Court of California refused to review their case.

 In 1999, they filed habeas corpus petitions with the Supreme Court of California.
 The petitions were denied, exhausting their appeal remedies in state court.